We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 LFP, AGM, gel, lead-acid

-A DC-DC charger is the modern standard.
-It provides multi-stage charging (bulk, absorption, float) that protects your battery and maximizes lifespan — essential for lithium (LFP) batteries.
-An isolator is a simple relay that connects batteries directly, which works for flooded/AGM but can damage LFP cells and doesn't work with smart alternators found in most vehicles from 2015+.
+A DC-DC charger is the modern standard and the right choice for any serious Cape-to-Cairo or Kruger-to-Okavango setup.
+It provides multi-stage charging (bulk, absorption, float) that protects your battery and is essential for lithium (LFP).
+A simple isolator works for flooded/AGM and older Land Cruiser 70-series / 100-series alternators, but will damage LFP cells and doesn't work with smart alternators found in most Hilux, Ranger, Amarok, and Defender models from 2015 onwards.

-If you use portable solar panels, yes.
-MPPT (Maximum Power Point Tracking) extracts 20–30% more energy from your panels than a basic PWM controller.
-Many DC-DC chargers (Redarc BCDC1250D, Renogy DCC50S, CTEK D250SA) have MPPT built in, so you can connect solar directly without a separate controller.
+If you run portable solar panels, yes.
+MPPT (Maximum Power Point Tracking) extracts 20β30% more energy than a basic PWM controller β a meaningful difference when camped under an acacia for three days in the Kalahari.
+Many DC-DC chargers (Redarc BCDC1225D / BCDC1250D, Renogy DCC50S, CTEK D250SA, Victron Orion-Tr Smart) have MPPT built in, so you can connect a solar blanket directly without a separate controller.